Blackhawks Announce Roster Moves

 Rockford IceHogs News Release

-The Chicago Blackhawks today announced that the team has recalled defenseman Wyatt Kaiser from the Rockford IceHogs of the American Hockey League and assigned defenseman Kevin Korchinski to Rockford.
+The Chicago Blackhawks today announced that the team has recalled forward Colton Dach from the Rockford IceHogs of the American Hockey League and assigned forward Joey Anderson to Rockford.

-Korchinski, 20, skated in nine game with the Blackhawks during his time in Chicago.
-With the IceHogs this season, the defenseman has recorded 11 points (2g, 9a) in 21 games.

-Kaiser, 22, has appeared in 28 games with the Blackhawks during the 2024-25 campaign, tallying one assist.
-Additionally, he has has posted one assist in four AHL games with the IceHogs this season.
+Anderson, 26, skated in 18 games with Chicago this season and recorded one assist.
+Last year, the Roseville, MN native collected 16 points (7g, 9a) with the IceHogs during 14 games played.

+Dach, 21, has suited up in 30 games with Rockford during the 2024-25 campaign, posting a career-high 12 goals.
+He's also recorded 13 assists for 25 points.
+Dach's 13 helpers share first among all IceHogs skaters, while his 12 goals and 25 points each rank second on the club.

+The IceHogs take on the Chicago Wolves on Saturday, January 4th.
+The puck drops in Rosemont at 7pm CT.

-The BMO Center hosts the Hogs again on Tuesday, December 31st.
-Rockford takes on Iowa on New Year's Eve!
+The BMO Center hosts the Hogs again on Wednesday, January 8th.
+Rockford takes on Texas for Salute to Elvis Night!
 Click here for tickets.

 • Discuss this story on the American Hockey League message board...